Full-time: 3 years, Part-time: 6 years

 By the time you graduate, you’ll have developed a full range of professional skills, theoretical knowledge and practical experience to impress prospective employers.
 You’ll also have the wide-ranging transferable skills, vision and self-reliance which will make you well suited to any organisation where environmental awareness and broad scientific knowledge are valued.
 Our graduates have gone on to secure posts in environmental consultancy, pollution control, geotechnical engineering and even the BBC’s Natural History Unit.

-You could also consider taking your geological expertise to the next level by studying for a masters degree such as our MSc Environmental Assessment and Control.
-In an exciting new development, we are also launching an interdisciplinary MSc in Intelligence, Security and Disaster Management in September 2018.
+You could also consider taking your geological expertise to the next level by studying a masters degree such as our MSc Environmental Assessment and Control or our MSc in Intelligence, Security and Disaster Management.
 This specialist MSc will be particularly beneficial for anyone keen to pursue a career in the field of environmental hazards.

 Like most universities, we operate extended teaching hours at the University of Derby, so contact time with your lecturers and tutors could be anytime between 9am and 9pm.
 Your timetable will usually be available on the website 24 hours after enrolment on to your course.